| Lion Internet Worm

 exploit) cause the new victim to download its own copy of the worm,

+extract the worm package, and then execute the startup scripts.
 The first step for the worm is a pscan probe of the random class b

 address space.
 In my lab setup I crippled the randb program so that it